Logs4Days/CCDC-Audit/README.md

 Check out more info here:
 https://www.nationalccdc.org/

+Students are given virtual networks and a written scenairo.
+They are tasked with defending the network from a professional red team and keeping services up while beeing flooded with business tasks called 'injects'.

+Injects can be anything from "Set a password policy" to "Deploy a working SIEM platform"

 ## Files
 - `livehosts` is used to map each team's subnet and create lists of hosts that respond to nmap scans.
 This way we can perform more intense scans later on only alive hosts
 - `vulnscan` runs vulners script against the live hosts files.
 This will lookup all CVEs associated with a given exposed service